exoplatform/exo-documentation/docs/Gamification.rst

 Leaderboard
 =============

 Leaderboards display a snapshot of users with most points.
-You always see your own rank so you can compare to others in various domains.
+You always see your own rank so you can compare yourself to others in various domains.
 It's a friendly competition designed to encourage everyone to engage in various activities by earning points.

 |image9|